 The X.400 two letter ISO country codes, however, are the same used for the RFC822 country top-level domains and this gives us an appropriate hook to insert the new branches.
-Our proposal is, in fact, to create under each national top level ISO country code a new branch in the name space.
+The proposal is, in fact, to create under each national top level ISO country code a new branch in the name space.
 This branch represents exactly the X.400 O/R name structure as defined in each single country, following the ADMD, PRMD, O, OU hierarchy.
 A unique reserved label 'X42D' is placed under each country top-level domain, and hence the national X.400 name space derives its own structure:

 The creation of the X.400 new name tree at national level solves the problem of the international coordination.
 Actually the coordination problem is just moved at national level, but it thus becomes easier to solve.
-The coordination at national level between the X.400 communities and the Internet world is already a requirement for the creation of the national static RFC1327 mapping tables; the use of the Internet DNS gives further motivations for this coordination.
+The coordination at national level between the X.400 communities and the Internet world is already a requirement for the creation of the national static MIXER mapping tables; the use of the Internet DNS gives further motivations for this coordination.

-The coordination at national level also fits in the ongoing proposal intended to define exactly the RFC1327 Mapping Authorities.
-The DNS in fact allows a step by step authority distribution, up to a final complete delegation, which can be easily controlled at national level accordingly with national needs and situations.
+The coordination at national level also fits in the new concept of MCGAM pubblication.
+The DNS in fact allows a step by step authority distribution, up to a final complete delegation: thus organizations whishing to publish their MCGAM just need to receive delegation also for their branch of the new X.400 name space.
 A further advantage of the national based solution is to allow each country to set up its own X.400 name structure in DNS and to deploy its own authority delegation according to its local time scale and requirements, with no loss of global service in the mean time.
 And last, placing the new X.400 name tree and coordination process at national level fits into the Internet regionalization and internationalisation process, as it requires local bodies to take care of local coordination problems.